 Typically the weather pattern providing heavy precipitation in the cold season is a classic Mediterranean cyclone passing by the country in different trajectories.
-Mediterranean cyclones are well studied and detailed description can be found for example in Marinova et al., 2005.
-When it leads to heavy rain with thunder though we need 2 conditions: I - the cyclone should be positioned to the southwest of the country and the southeast of Bulgaria should be in the warm air where temperature at 850 hPa geopotential surface should be above $0^{\circ}$ C (Fig. 4b).
-Warm air is needed in order convection to take place in this unfavorable season; II - the cyclone may move along its usual way to the northeast, however it should pass rather to the northwest of Bulgaria or occasionally through the country.
+When it leads to heavy rain with thunder though we need 2 conditions: I - the cyclone should be positioned to the southwest of the country and the southeast of Bulgaria should be in the warm air where temperature at 850 hPa geopotential surface should be above 0°C. Warm air is needed in order convection to take place in this unfavorable season; II - the cyclone may move along its usual way to the northeast, however it should pass rather to the northwest of Bulgaria or occasionally through the country.
 This provides continuous southwestern flow over southeastern Bulgaria which is to guarantee the influx of warm and humid air from the Aegean Sea into Southeast Bulgaria.
-Fig. 4 illustrates the case of 18 November 2007.
-The low is cut off the Polar front and it is to the west of Bulgaria.
-There is southern flow over southeastern Bulgaria that brings there relatively warm and humid air from the Aegean Sea.
+Example - the case of 18 November 2007.